paulkn/esar/src/pages/index.md

 ---
 # JOIN THE ESTHERS ARISE MOVEMENT

-### The Esthers Arise movement has a vision to mobilize and activate women across the nations to arise and take action for such a time as this.
+### The Esthers Arise Movement has a vision to mobilize and activate women across the nations to arise and take action for such a time as this.

 ### By joining the Esthers Arise Movement you can choose to be a part of a  Esthers Arise study which will activate and prepare you as  "Esther" to release you in your calling and destiny.
 You will  also receive a Esthers Arise ebook to empower you to arise, get activated, and take action.